-But the reforms are expected to face a tough fight in parliament with erstwhile ally Trinamool Congress threatening to push a no-confidence motion in Parliament against the UPA government and most major parties opposing the move.
+But the reforms are expected to face a tough fight in Parliament with erstwhile ally Trinamool Congress threatening to push a no-confidence motion in Parliament against the UPA government and most major parties opposing the Cabinet clearances.

 The Cabinet also signed off on a shareholder-friendly bill to make corporate management more accountable, which would overturn a half-century old law.